akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### “That is my nurse’s farm”

 And so Matilda Fitzroy arranged for a leisurely stroll with Beatrice through the Queen’s gardens.
 The Duchess walked beside Beatrice, asking sharp questions about Stanwey hall, the village, the running of things.
-Beatrice answered her directly, without pretense.
+Beatrice answered her directly, without pretence.

 The Duchess paused.
 “I remember the area.
 Sometimes when my father hunted here, I stayed with our old nurse a few miles away, by the river bend.”